Tech Walkthrough: Compiling Aseprite from Source - A Step by Step Guide

 • icudtl.dat

-So if this guide helped you, here’s how you can return the favor:
+So if this guide helped you, the best way to give back is simple: